 “I wish to hell I had remembered to bring my wet weather gear the day that union rep stormed into my office.
 I was really angry but had to let it go.
 The last thing we need at CAFB is a picket line of disgruntled civilian employees.
 I always try to keep a positive attitude, however, and when I calmed down, I realized that it could have been much worse.
 Heck…that could have been my balls in that envelope!”

-“Let me say also that, although the long term abuse of his dog was quite disturbing and shows a complete lack of character, intelligence, and humanity, it had no bearing whatsoever on our decision.
+“Let me say also that, although the long-term abuse of his dog was quite disturbing and shows a complete lack of character, intelligence, and humanity, it had no bearing whatsoever on our decision.
 Hell, we got wife-abusers, kid-abusers, and dog abusers all over the place out here!”

 “Don’t get me wrong.
 There are plenty of nice folks at Joint Base…but we do have our share of overpaid, underworked, shiftless, two-legged noodle heads who we have to coddle and protect no matter how egregious their behavior.
 We would rather these bad seeds rip us off than risk one embarrassing newspaper article or TV report.
 It’s only taxpayer’s money!
 Who really gives a greasy, peanut-covered poop about that?”

-“Lest anyone be concerned about any physical injury that occurred while the accused ran through the gauntlet, let it be known that he was allowed to wear heavy duty leather work gloves and, as per union regulations, he was issued a two-foot lead pipe to beat the crap out of any kid who took the process too seriously.”
+“Lest anyone be concerned about any physical injury that occurred while the accused ran through the gauntlet, let it be known that he was allowed to wear heavy-duty leather work gloves and, as per union regulations, he was issued a two-foot lead pipe to beat the crap out of any kid who took the process too seriously.”

-“We also had an ambulance standing by in case he did suffered injury.
+“We also had an ambulance standing by in case he suffered an injury.
 He appeared to be very traumatized by the whole experience so we gave him a six week paid vacation to heal his wounded ego.
 I will also arrange for yet another catered base awards ceremony during which I will personally hand him the Key to the Chicken Koop.
 This man is vital to our ongoing mission.
-Where in heck are we going to find somebody to change the light bulbs in base housing for a mere $60,000 annual salary including generous paid vacation, sick leave, retirement, unlimited health care benefits, paid holidays, and life insurance?”
+Where the heck are we going to find somebody to change the light bulbs in base housing for a mere $50,000 annual salary including generous paid vacation, sick leave, retirement, unlimited health care benefits, paid holidays, and life insurance?”